mikechau/react-primer-draft/README.md

 React.render(<Link />, document.getElementById('content'));
 ```
-Now, I know what you're thinking. *Inline events, isn't that bad?* It looks like its inline but its really not.
+Now, I know what you're thinking. *Inline events, isn't that bad?* It looks like it's inline but it's really not.
 React will use *event delegation* behind the scenes.
 So now we have a very declarative way to associate events to DOM elements.
 Now there's no confusion as to what elements have what events and there is no hassle of managing binding hooks between DOM and javascript (e.g. ids or classes).

 [JS Bin](http://jsbin.com/dayoqaxava/1/edit?html,js,output)